katur/localizome/readme.md

 Early Embryo Localizome web interface
 =====================================

-Web interface for a biology project examining the localization patterns of proteins in the _C. elegans_ early embryo.
+Django web interface for a biology project examining the localization patterns of proteins in the _C. elegans_ early embryo.

-It was built using Django.
+See requirements.txt for dependencies.